transmaxxing/transmaxxing.github.io/VOICE.md

 * Voice Pitch Analyzer - One app among many that measures *only* pitch.
 Useful for pitch progress, but not the only measure [iOS](https://apps.apple.com/us/app/voice-pitch-analyzer/id1302785788) & [Android](https://play.google.com/store/apps/details?id=de.lilithwittmann.voicepitchanalyzer&gl=US)

+* Soundcloud, etc - Upload clips that can be analyzed by others, with tips on how to improve

 {: .highlight }
 > Its possible to reduce the risk of dysphonia by teaching them techniques to use their voices in a safe and healthy way.
 This includes learning how to use the correct vocal techniques, such as proper breath support and pitch control, as well as how to avoid vocal strain and abuse.
 Voice training may also include instruction on how to speak in a lower register, which can help reduce the risk of dysphonia.